-Applicants receiving an admission offer must confirm their intention to attend CMCC by submitting:
+Applicants receiving an admission offer must confirm their intention to attend CMCC by submitting the following:

-- A personal cheque for $13,750 in Canadian funds, post-dated June 1, to cover the first tuition payment.
+- A post-dated cheque for the first tuition instalment

 Attendance at Orientation

-All applicants accepted and registered for the first professional year at CMCC must be present on the first day of orientation.
+All applicants accepted and registered for the first professional year at CMCC are expected to be present on the first day of orientation.
 There are significant administrative and academic activities which take place throughout the orientation week to prepare students for their first week of classes.

-Documentation Required 2 Months Prior to Start Date
+Documentation Required Two Months Prior to Start Date

-- Results of a 2-step tuberculin test (within last 6 months) or chest X-ray (within last 12 months).
+- Results of a two-step tuberculin test (within last six months) or chest X-ray (within last 12 months).
 A positive test result must be reported to the Admissions Office.